-Besides the Word of God, PCO is the single most valuable tool for taking your worship team from good to great!
+Besides the Word of God, Planning Center Online (aka PCO) is the single most valuable tool for taking your worship team from good to great!
 Far more than the administrative vehicle that most churches use it for, PCO is a pastoral tool.

 I first heard about PCO from friends on the HIllsong team well over a decade ago and have loved using it ever since.
 I currently serve at Exchange Church, a startup located in Walnut Creek, California.
 While we are less than a year old, our pastors Mark and Ellie Cotter used to be the youth pastors at Lakewood Church.
 They are amazing people, and like myself they are passionate about serving God, the church and our teams.
 Mark and Ellie have graciously agreed to let me use Exchange as a PCO guinea pig.
 While I’m not actually playing on the team in this season, I am working behind the scenes to get systems in place in preparation for the season to come, which gets us to my first point.